FC

 • Have 1st AD & DP prepare Setup Schedule w/ 1 master and 2 coverage setups.

-• Have the 2nd AD send out a call sheet and Map by 8:00pm the day before the drill; include Safety Bulletin if applicable.
+• Once 1st AD approves the call sheet, ensure that the 2nd AD sends it out along with a Map by 9:00pm the day before the drill.
 This information should be posted to the Call Sheets channel in Teams.
 Format the post title as:

 01fc-Film Title - Call Sheet - Crew Drill